 ✓ I front-loaded my primary keyword phrase (“david bowie blackstar”).

 ✓ I also used secondary keywords like “vinyl” and “CD” (and “record”, given my brand-name).

-✓ I broke the text up visually using a hyphen and brackets, thereby making the words more digestible.
+✓ I broke up the text visually using a hyphen and brackets, thereby making the words more digestible.

-✓ I used an ampersand instead of the word “and”, which has saved a little bit of space.
+✓ I used an ampersand instead of the word “and”, which saved a little bit of space.

 ✓ I put a pipe symbol plus my brand-name at the end.